 Help Your Homes Meet New Energy Code Requirements AND Receive Financial Incentives

-Under the new code, all new construction homes with contracts signed or permit applications submitted on or after October 1, 2018 will be subject to the following new standards:
+Under the new code adopted in 2018, all new construction homes with contracts signed or permit applications submitted on or after October 1, 2018, are subject to the following new standards:

-- Blower Door Testing is now mandatory requirement for all new homes in PA.
+- Blower Door Testing is now a mandatory requirement for all new homes in PA.

 The maximum air leakage rate for all new homes is 5.0 ACH50 – an amendment of the 2015 IECC of 3.0 ACH50 made by the UCC Review & Advisory Council (RAC).
 New code requires homes to be tighter than the 7.0 ACH50 under 2009 IECC testing. the maximum air leakage rate in Pennsylvania will be a mandatory requirement, meaning it is a hard cap for all compliance paths, with no tradeoffs allowed.
 The prescriptive air barrier and insulation installation criteria are also mandatory for every home.

 - Maximum duct leakage limits reduced by two-thirds.

 Like the 2009 IECC, the 2015 IECC requires duct leakage testing for any HVAC system with some portion located outside the building thermal envelope.
 In addition to the reduction in maximum duct leakage allowed by the 2015 IECC, the new standards eliminate the leakage to outdoors option and required a maximum of 4 cfm25/100 sqft of conditioned floor area, down from 12 cfm25/100 sqft in the 2009 IECC.
 PA amended duct requirements by allowing building cavities to be used as return air ducts.

 - Thermal Envelope R-values Increased